 Keys to Strategic Writing, 2014 Upper Midwest Immigration Law Conference; St. Paul, MN, May 9, 2014; presented by AILA Minnesota/Dakotas chapter and Advocates for Human Rights.

 Plan B: Alternative Forms of Relief to Asylum, Advocates for Human Rights 2013 Asylum Conference; Minneapolis, MN, November 8, 2013.

 NOTICE: Nothing on this web site should be taken as legal advice for any individual case or situation.
 All information provided here is general in nature, and should not be relied upon for any specific situation.
-For sound legal advice, consult an attorney experienced in immigration law.
+For sound legal advice, schedule a consultation with one of our attorneys.